This Mother’s Day, UPPRE sits down with 5 entrepreneurial mothers to find out more about the little things that make them happy about motherhood.

 Hanis: As for me, I just know that this is the way to go.
 I cannot stop just because I have children.
-I started sending my baby to a babysitter in front of our house so that I can concentrate with work at home as early as 60 days (after giving birth).
+I started sending my baby to a babysitter in front of our house so that I can concentrate on work at home as early as 60 days (after giving birth).
 But because I was still breastfeeding, I go there once in awhile.
 So only after she’s about one year old that we sent her to playschool.
 It keeps continuing until today and I mean yeah, it’s just the way to go, I just cannot stop even though the second one is coming.

 UPPRE: How do you balance running a business with life at home?

 Nina: Firstly, I think you should not use the word ‘balance’ anymore.
 There’s no such thing.
 How can you balance?
 That means you have to do two things at the same time, crazy or what?
-I think juggling would be a better term, otherwise you would be doing one thing at a time. *laughs*
+I think juggling would be a better term, otherwise, you would be doing one thing at a time. *laughs*